Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

-where the disjoint union is over all isomorphism classes of two-dimensional cobordisms with $n$ incoming boundary components, $m$ outgoing boundary components and total genus $g$ determined by $h = 2g-2+n+m$.
-By the remarks above we have that
+where the disjoint union is over two-dimensional cobordisms with $n \geq 1$ incoming boundary components, $m \geq 1$ outgoing boundary components, and total genus $g \geq 0$.

-where the disjoint union is over the same isomorphism classes of surfaces as above. \end{theorem}

-B\"odigheimer actually proved this for connected cobordisms with no parametrization of the outgoing boundary, but this version of the theorem is an easy consequence of his.
+B\"odigheimer proved Theorem \ref{thm_bodig} for connected cobordisms with no parametrization of the outgoing boundary, but this version of the theorem is an easy consequence of his.
 His proof amounts to checking that $\RAD_h(n,m)$ is a manifold of dimension $3h+m+n$ (see also \cite{ebertfriedrich} for remarks on the real-analytic structure).
 It sits as a dense open subset in $\bRAD_h(n,m)$.
 In this way we can think of $\bRAD_h(n,m)$ as a ``compactification'' of $\RAD_h(n,m)$.
-Geometrically, one can think of it as the compactification where handles or boundary components can degenerate to radius zero, as long as there is always a path from each incoming to an outgoing boundary component that does not pass through any degenerate handles or boundary components.
+Informally, it is the compactification where handles or boundary components can degenerate to radius zero, as long as there is always a path from each incoming boundary component to an outgoing boundary component that does not pass through any degenerate handles or boundary components.
 Colloquially, ``the water must always be able to leave the tap.''
 B\"{o}digheimer calls this the \emph{harmonic compactification of moduli space}.
-We now describe a deformation retract of the harmonic compactification.
+We now describe a deformation retract of it:

-\begin{definition} The \textit{unilevel harmonic compactification} $\UbRad_h(n,m)$ is the subspace of $\bRad_h(n,m)$ given by cells corresponding to configurations satisfying $|\zeta_i| = R$ for all $i \in \{1,\ldots,2h\}$, i.e. all slits lie on the outer radius.\end{definition}
+\begin{definition} The \emph{unilevel harmonic compactification} $\UbRad_h(n,m)$ is the subspace of $\bRad_h(n,m)$ given by cells corresponding to configurations satisfying $|\zeta_i| = R$ for all $i \in \{1,\ldots,2h\}$, i.e. all slits lie on the outer radius.\end{definition}